12 Everyday Expressions You Didn’t Realize Were Sexist

 Here’s another instance of likening a woman to a type of animal in a way that clearly establishes her place—and purpose—in society.
 According to Mastracchio, this usage was associated with the Gibson Girl, otherwise known as the ideal standard of femininity in the late 19th and early 20th century.
 “People used the word ‘thoroughbred’ to describe what is essentially the Gibson Girl,” she notes.
 “So, it’s pushing boundaries in terms of being quote-unquote ‘progressive,’ but still within the bounds of accepted femininity.”
 Technically, “thoroughbred” is sometimes applied to men, Mastracchio explains, typically referring to Black men, and comes with a different (and racist) connotation.
 Find out words that mean the exact opposite of what you think they do.

 Yes, “frigid” means “cold,” but there’s a lot more to the story.
 As Mastracchio points out, this is another example of the Victorian perception of women as being frail and fragile beings, because as a woman, if you got cold, it means you’d be seen as particularly weak.
 “It’s gendered in the sense that you would never call a male ‘frigid,’ because being cold is not something that is detrimental to one’s masculinity,” she explains.
 On top of that, “frigidity” was formerly the medical term for a woman who has no interest in being intimate with her husband, or any other type of dysfunction (real or perceived) in that area.
-But turns out, the joke’s on them, because there are some surprising health benefits that come from the cold.

 Though the exact origin of the word “ditzy” remains unknown, it’s another one that is exclusively used to describe a woman’s perceived intelligence (or rather, the lack thereof).
 “It’s another example of this intrinsic idea that women have their head somewhere else,” Mastracchio says.
 “You wouldn’t call a man ‘ditzy,’ because men are not categorized in those kinds of boxes.
 So it’s tapping into the idea that a woman’s physical head is not necessarily always on her shoulders.”
 Interestingly, the word “ditz” to describe someone who is ditzy, didn’t enter our vocabulary until 1982.
 Calling someone a “ditz” or “ditzy” immediately frames them as someone who is scatterbrained and not very smart.
 If you could use a mental boost yourself, here are 21 warning labels that will make you feel like a genius.

 Although the word “hussy” has always referred to women, it’s the change in connotation over time that makes it problematic today.
 Originally, “hussy” was a neutral term used to describe a female head of the household.
 This makes sense, given that it is a deformed contraction of the Middle English word “husewif,” which, you guessed it, is “housewife.”
 Traditionally, it was pronounced “huzzy,” but by the 20th century, the pronunciation shifted to match the spelling of the word.
 And while it started out meaning a housewife, soon “hussy” was used to describe any woman or girl.
 By 1650, the term was narrowed even further, and used primarily to mean a woman who engages in questionable behavior.
-But getting back to the original meaning here’s what happened when one woman tried cooking like a 1940s housewife in 2020.

 In yet another example of inequivalent words for men and women in the same position, we have “spinster.”
 Unmarried adult women are pitiful “spinsters,” while unmarried adult men are eligible “bachelors.”
 As the name suggests, a “spinster” is a person who spins thread, and originally, it applied to both men and women in that profession.
 Eventually, it evolved to refer to an unmarried woman who had to occupy her time or financially support herself by spinning thread or yarn.
 In fact, it became the official legal term for a single woman starting in the 1600s.
 This remained the case in England and Wales until 2005, when they also retired the word “bachelor” for a single man, according to a 2017 article in Smithsonian Magazine.
 Meanwhile, being married isn’t all people make it out to be.
 In fact, here are the top 10 benefits of being divorced.